Take the 30 Days of Gratitude Challenge with small, simple daily tasks to grow a more grateful heart of thankfulness and joy.

 I have put together a list of 30 small tasks to help you develop a heart of thankfulness this month.

-There are a mixture of all kinds of types of activities to meet you on every level – Bible verses, journaling prompts, acts of service to connect with others, and more.
+There is a mixture of all kinds of activities to meet you on every level – Bible verses, journaling prompts, acts of service to connect with others, and more.

 Whether you go through this calendar during the month of November (the most popular time of year for people to focus on Thanksgiving) or you want to boost your thankfulness in June, take this free gratitude challenge to help you become more deeply grateful for the blessings in your life.